shirou/gopsutil/README.rst

         :target: http://godoc.org/github.com/shirou/gopsutil

 This is a port of psutil (http://pythonhosted.org/psutil/).
-The challenge is porting all psutil functions on some architectures...
+The challenge is porting all psutil functions on some architectures.

 .. highlights:: Breaking Changes!